mklabs/tilt/README.md

     npm run watch &
     npm run start

 - `npm run start` to start the server.
-I'll run babel once before.
+It'll run babel once before.
 - `npm run watch` will recompile and relaunch the tests.

 The lib/ folder is where sources are, the src/ folder are where generated sources are.